designstem/projects/triangles/index.md

 <br />

-~What defines a triangle and what kind of different triangles we know~
+~What defines a triangle and what kind of different triangles exist~